python/docs-community/docs/workgroup/workgroup_charter.rst

 Budget
 ------

-The working group will not require a dedicated budget in its initial phase.
+The Editorial Board will not require a dedicated budget in its initial phase.
-If needed, the working group may ask the board of directors for any funds needed (for meetings, writers, translators, software development, etc.).
+If needed, the Editorial Board may ask the board of directors for any funds needed (for meetings, writers, translators, software development, etc.).

 Participants
 ------------
-The Python Steering Council are permanent members of this working group.
+The Python Steering Council are permanent members of the Editorial Board.
 The initial workgroup members include:

 - Carol Willing